varlardohaeris/emacs-archives/melpa-stable/counsel-etags-readme.txt

    in Universal Ctags format if Universal Ctags is used.
    You can customize `counsel-etags-ctags-options-base' to change the path of base configuration file.

+ - Grep result is sorted by string distance of current file path and candidate file path.
+   The sorting happens in Emacs 27+.
+   You can set `counsel-etags-sort-grep-result-p' to nil to disable sorting.

 See https://github.com/redguardtoo/counsel-etags/ for more tips.